smopen/sigcpp/_posts/2020-04-20-guidelines-to-processing-immutable-text.md

 {:start="7"}

-7. If text is read at run time and the text is immutable after reading it in, model the text as character array or string object and create a string_view after the text is read.
+7. If text is read at run time and the text is immutable after reading it, model the text as a character array or a string object and create a string_view after the text is read.
 This 2-step approach is required because, expectedly, string_view does not provide any means to read text.